Top Research Priorities

 Between 2022-2023, we held community conversations with patient advocacy leaders and Black and Hispanic parents of children with DS to get their input on helpful practices for medical providers and advocacy organizations to use when supporting new and expectant parents and sharing research-based information.
 Then, we shared the parent recommendations with health equity experts and medical providers to identify strategies, platforms, and formats to share research with Black and Hispanic new and expectant parents of children with DS.

-Below is a summary of strategies identified by parents and interdisciplinary experts so that medical and advocacy organizations can improve their support for Black and Hispanic new and expectant parents of children with DS.
+Below are white papers and courses for advocacy organizations and medical professionals with a summary of strategies identified by parents and interdisciplinary experts so that medical and advocacy organizations can improve their support for Black and Hispanic new and expectant parents of children with DS.

 Read a summary about the project: Patient Centered Outcomes Research Project